drcscodes/drcs.codes/content/python/projects/markov-chains.md

 Multiplying them gives us 1.0588235294117648e-10.
 Notice that, in order to avoid getting zero-probability predictions using our simplified technique, we store .01 in our transition matrix for any bigram we don't see in the training corpus.

+> Note: for longer texts that would require long chains of multiplication it is possible to get floating-point underflow since each probability is < 1.
+There are ways to avoid this, but numerical computation is beyond the scope of this course.
+For this exercise, stick to shorter query sentences.

 #### Additional Information

-We've greatly simplified the presentation here to focus on the computer programming.
+We've greatly simplified the presentation here to focus on the programming.
 For more information consult the following references.

 - Natural language processing: https://web.stanford.edu/~jurafsky/slp3/
 - Markov chains: Chapter 11 of http://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/book.html, direct link: https://www.dartmouth.edu/~chance/teaching_aids/books_articles/probability_book/Chapter11.pdf